magnus-leksell/zen-quote/README.md

 Zen Quote is a [Node.js](https://github.com/nodejs) RESTful API server and a single-page web application.
 It is based on the [Express](http://expressjs.com/) web framework and [Sequelize](https://sequelize.org/) ORM for database access.

-The web application is one static HTML page, vanilla JavaScript and CSS.
+The web application is one static HTML page, vanilla JavaScript and SASS/CSS.
 The database is a file-based SQLite3.

 ## Get